kurotakazuki/mpl/README.md

 Failure = f f / f
 ```

-### Extended MPG
+### Extended MPL
-Since one of the goals of MPG is to create an AST, it also supports two features in terms of ease of use and speed.
+Since one of the goals of MPL is to create an AST, it also supports two features in terms of ease of use and speed.

 #### Any
 `?` is a metasymbol representing any single input like wildcard character.
 This succeeds if there is any input left, and fails if there is no input left.